glimpsed/interactive-shell/README.md

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/drKraken/interactive-shell/master/interactive.sh)
 ```
-If you accidentally leave the script, don;t be afraid, the script will save all your scores and you can restart from the same stage.
+If you accidentally leave the script, don't be afraid, the script will save all your scores and you can restart from the same stage.

 License: MIT